bruning-frighting/qid-eid-lookup/README.md

 1. **QID lookup** — find EIDs from a QRadar QID.
 2. **EID lookup** — find QIDs from a vendor Event ID.
-3. **Category lookup** — find QID/EID mappings from a High Level and/or Low Level Category.
+3. **HLC.LLC Category lookup** — find QID/EID mappings from a High Level and/or Low Level Category.

 All lookups use a local SQLite database.
 No QRadar connection is required after the data is imported.